exoscale/terms/aup-previous.markdown

 this policy are not exhaustive.
 Exoscale may modify the AUP at any time and inform it's clients accordingly.
-If you violate the AUP, authorize or assist others to do so, Exoscale is entitled to suspend or terminate your account on the Exposcale Services as described in the Exoscale Terms and Conditions or Exoscale End User Service Agreement.
+If you violate the AUP, authorize or assist others to do so, Exoscale is entitled to suspend or terminate your account on the Exoscale Services as described in the Exoscale Terms and Conditions or Exoscale End User Service Agreement.

 Capitalized terms used in this AUP and not otherwise defined herein shall have the meaning given in the Exoscale Terms and Conditions or Exoscale End User Service Agreement.